In the Clouds – Artist Residency Application Logo

 Is the ITC residency a good fit for me?

-The structure of this residency can involve moving from place to place.
-We have a number of community partners (see below) that have varied resources for your use.
-While Cactus Club (CC) can be a hub for you during your stay, these community partners are located in different parts of Milwaukee, some several miles from CC.
+Participating in the residency can involve moving from place to place.
+While Cactus Club (CC) can be a hub for you during your residency, studio visits, field trips, and visits to community partners will involve traveling throughout the city.
+ITC community partners are located in different parts of Milwaukee, some several miles from CC.

-While Cactus Club will be more wheelchair-accessible after the installation of the ramp (June 2025), the bathrooms will not yet be accessible to wheelchair users.
-The apartment and office at Cactus Club is located up a long set of stairs with no elevator or chairlift option.
+While Cactus Club is wheelchair-accessible now (accessibility ramp installed summer 2025), the bathrooms are not yet accessible to wheelchair users.
+The apartment and office at Cactus Club are located up a long set of stairs with no elevator or chairlift option.
 Read more about accessibility at Cactus Club here: cactusclubmilwaukee.com/accessibility/

 Does it cost anything to apply to ITC?